smedina7/DVS/README.md

 #### Windows

-Install eceld-wireshark using the installer provided do the following in the command prompt:
+Install eceld-wireshark using the installer provided do the following in the command prompt.
-You will get a prompt to install wireshark.
-Install using default settings provided.

 ```bash
 > eceld-wireshark-installer\Wireshark-win64-3.2.5.exe
 ```
+You will get a prompt to install wireshark.
+Install using default settings provided.

 DVS installation steps: